Everflex and Staymag Documentation

 Disclaimer: You are responsible for making modifications to your 3D printer.
 Subtle Design will not be held responsible if you damage your 3D printer or any of its parts.

-Disclaimer: Subtle Design is not responsible for providing a replacement Staymag sheet if you improperly align it or get air bubbles during installation.
+Disclaimer: Subtle Design is not responsible for providing a replacement Staymag sheet if you improperly align, tear, crack or get air bubbles during installation.
 The adhesive is incredibly strong, and henceforth, is virtually impossible to pull up and realign.
 Avoid a sharp bend radius when removing the 3M backing and applying the magnet.

 Step 1: Remove any build surface or prior magnet that is currently on the heatbed.

 Step 2: Thoroughly remove and clean any remaining adhesive residue on the heatbed using appropriate solvent(s).
 Make sure to let the solvent(s) flash/evaporate fully before proceeding to the next step!